uw-dims/dims-finalreport/docs/source/enhancements.rst

 There are several areas in the DIMS development architecture that are more complex than is desirable, where things are difficult to use and bugs often get in the way.
-As the quote above atests, it is a challenge to make things simple, elegant, and robust.
+As the quote above attests, it is a challenge to make things simple, elegant, and robust.
 Given limited resources, time deadlines, and pressures to get things working, some components of the DIMS project have attained the success of a prototype and